 Ball valve seacocks are installed on the thru hulls for the livewell and washdown features.
-These seacocks are located under the aft bench seat.
-It is necessary for the seacocks to be in the open position for operation.
+These seacocks are located under the aft rigging lid access plate.
+The seacocks must be in the open position for operation.

-All seacocks should be in the closed position if not in use or if the boat is unattended to prevent the taking on of water if a plumbing component fails.
+All seacocks should be in the closed position if not in use or if the boat is unattended to prevent water from entering if a plumbing component fails.